Serpent - Ukhu Pacha Guardian

 This is why shadow integration does not require dramatic intervention.
 The material is already present in ordinary days.
 The work is learning to recognize its form.
 For more on how these patterns persist across time and relationships, the article on Breaking Karmic Cycles traces how they become self-reinforcing loops.

-Where to Begin Without Destabilizing Yourself
+Where Do You Begin Shadow Work Without Destabilizing Yourself?

 Track your strongest reactions for one week.
 Not the mild annoyances – the disproportionate ones.
 Write down the quality in the other person that provoked the reaction.
 Not what they did.
 What quality in them you found intolerable.
 That list is your first map of your shadow self.